mike-weiner/display-event-locations-tec/README.md

 ### Will this plugin work on both the legacy and v2 calendar views?

 Yes!
-This plugin modifies both the old calendar views (legacy) and the new calendar views (v2) introducted with The Events Calendar 5.0 and The Events Calendar Pro 5.0.
+This plugin modifies both the old calendar views (legacy) and the new calendar views (v2) introduced with The Events Calendar 5.0 and The Events Calendar Pro 5.0.

 ### Does this plugin work for events created with the block editor?